kwicherbelliaken/kwicherbelliaken.xyz/src/content/post/using-async-utilities-to-test-delayed-renders/index.md

 >
 > [Example](https://testing-library.com/docs/react-testing-library/example-intro/#act)

 I suppose we need to remember that `setState` is asynchronous and that a render can delay elements from showing in the DOM.
-Most of the time, the time taken for a component to (re)render is negligible.
-However an expensive (re)render takes time and affects the appearance/disappearance of elements just the same as any other asynchronous operation.
+A re-render takes time and affects the appearance/disappearance of elements just the same as any other asynchronous operation.

-I explain a rule to only need a single async check per expected delay in [[Use One Async Query Per Expected Delay]].